SachQL/UberDataNYC/README.md

 - [Limitations](#limitations)

 ## Project Overview
 A deep dive into the Uber trip data to uncover patterns in trip durations, fares, and locations.
-The goal is to optimize Uber's operations, anticipate user demand, and improve the overall rider experience in New York City.
+The goal is to optimise Uber's operations, anticipate user demand, and improve the overall rider experience in New York City.

 ## Data Cleaning/Preparation